-Also visit LITTLE RIVER STATE PARK (32), where the reservoir covers what had been some of the area's most fertile farmland.
-Take a hike to the "ghost settlement" on Ricker Mountain following a map/guide from the park ranger station.
-To reach the state park, drive from the intersection of Route 100 on Route 2 west for 1.7 miles, turn right and follow the signs to the park.
-On your way to Little River State Park, notice the EZRA BUTLER HOUSE (31) at 73 North Main Street.
+Also visit LITTLE RIVER STATE PARK (31), where the reservoir covers what had been some of the area's most fertile farmland.
+Take a hike to the "ghost settlement" on Ricker Mountain or the historical walk through the CCC Camp Charles M. Smith site.
+Information can be obtained at the Park Ranger Station.
+To reach the state park, drive from the intersection of Route 100 on Route 2 west for 1.7 miles, turn right on Little River Road and follow the signs to the park.
+On your way to Little River State Park, notice the EZRA BUTLER HOUSE (30) at 73 North Main Street.
 This is the home of Waterbury's second permanent settler, Ezra Butler.
 This was the first frame house built about 1800.
-Ezra Butler was also the thirteenth Govenor of Vermont.
+Ezra Butler was also the thirteenth Governor of Vermont.